rbowen/presentations/betterfm/slides.md

 It has been pointed out to me that not everyone is even familiar with the term RTFM.
 That's actually good news.

+Note that it's the attitude - the dismissive arrogance towards beginners that I'm talking about here.
+Pointing people to the documentation is a good thing.
+Treating people like an irritation is not.

 ---

 ## 1) Your community is your documentation
 ![feather](images/feather.png)
 * Community > Code
 * Community > Docs

+???
+"Commnity > Code" is one of the Apache mottos.
+In this talk, I'm presenting the notion that Community not only dominates your code-generating machine, but also drives the way that you deliver documentation and end-user support to your "customers".

 ---
 ## Setting the tone

 ![knob](images/ToneKnob.jpg)
 * Your community sets the tone of your documentation
 * Your documentation sets the tone of your community

+???
+And, it's a balance, with each feedinb back into the other - particularly in communities where so much of our communication is text-based rather than in-person.

 ---
 ##Definitions